 If your bin is not emptied, the advice from the Council is to register the missed collection by 5pm the following day.
 You can do so through their website or by calling 01892 653311.

 If Kier fail to collect a bin two working days after a missed bin has been notified Wealden District Council can apply financial defaults.
 These range from between £5 -£20 a bin depending on the circumstances.
+Financial defaults can only be applied for those households notifying a missed bin, not every property on a street.
+This is because they do not know for certain whether all households put their bins out for collection.

 A Kier spokesperson said: